Ford Cutting Jobs In Europe, Moving Away From Less Profitable Vehicles

 Luxury brands like Audi, BMW and Mercedes-Benz are offering smaller vehicles that appeal to a wider range of consumers, he says, while budget options like Hyundai and Kia are growing in popularity among price-conscious Europeans.

 "I call companies like Ford ... the squeezed middle," Urquhart says.
-"They're being squeezed from both angles.
+"They're being squeezed from both angles."

 New emissions regulations in the European Union are also posing a challenge for automakers, while Britain's pending exit from the EU is causing uncertainty for the industry.
 And consumer tastes in Europe — like in the United States — are shifting away from cars and toward crossovers and small SUVs.